Assessment of behaviors, emotions, academic, and social problems in youth aged 6 to 18 years

 Available as part of the Conners CBRS or as a separate standalone form, the Conners CI is useful as a quick screening and pre-evaluation instrument to see if further evaluation is warranted in one of the following areas: Disruptive Behavior Disorders, Mood Disorders, Anxiety Disorders, Learning and Language Disorders, and ADHD.
 The Conners CI can also assist in planning and monitoring treatment/intervention.

-The Conners CBRS is available in online and software formats.
+The Conners CBRS is available online.
 Once completed, Assessment Reports and Progress Reports are also available to help gather and record information, summarize results, and facilitate discussion.

 Conners CBRS DSM-5 Scoring Update